40843245/CSharp/built-in package/System/Type/tutorial guide/CH21 -- get specific constructor info of specific class.md

 just simply invoke `GetConstructor` instance method.

 #### Overloads
-There are many overloads.

 > [!CAUTION]
 > Watch out the meaning in overloads.
 It is NOT intuitive.

+There are many overloads.

-see [`Type.GetConstructor Method`](https://learn.microsoft.com/en-us/dotnet/api/system.type.getconstructor?view=net-9.0) for more details.
+see [`Type.GetConstructor Method`](https://learn.microsoft.com/en-us/dotnet/api/system.type.getconstructor?view=net-9.0) for all overloads.

 ## examples
 ### example 1